An Integrated Skin Care Programme

 We can help you to improve your staff skin care behaviour by providing a comprehensive range of education and training tools to enable installation of a tailored skin care programme to meet the specific requirement of your organisation or workplace.

-Throughout the Healthcare industry, glove use has become a key aspect of ward culture and is considered to be an important control measure for protecting both patients and...
+Within the healthcare industry, glove use has become a key aspect of ward culture and is considered to be an important control measure for protecting both patients and staff.
+Yet...